csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

     a portal for all things concerning Csound.
 -   ***Settings*** opens a dialog for setting environment variables that specify default locations for soundfiles, samples, scores, and so on.
-In the Csound6 app, these environment variables are configured by Android app settings.
+In the Csound for Android app, these environment variables are configured by Android app settings.

 ### Configuring Default Directories

-Run the *Csound6 app*, invoke the menu button, and choose *Settings*.
+Run the *Csound for Android app*, invoke the menu button, and choose *Settings*.
 You will be given choices for specifying an (additional) *Plugins* directory, a soundfile *Output* directory, a *Samples* directory, an *Analysis* directory, and an *Include* directory for score and orchestra